One Pager: Format, Structure & How to Write One

 A one-pager is exactly what it sounds like.
 It’s a single-page document that gives a quick, punchy overview of your business, product, project, or idea.
 Think of it as your brand’s elevator pitch, but dressed up and ready to impress.

-It’s like a snapshot.
+A one-pager is like a snapshot.
 You’re not writing a novel here.
-You’re giving people the who, what, why, and how all in one glance.
+You’re giving people the who, what, why, and how about your project, business, or idea, all in one glance.
 It’s perfect for busy folks like investors, partners, clients, or even the media who don’t have the time (or patience) to scroll through a 20-slide deck or dig through a 10-page proposal.

-Here’s what usually goes into a good one-pager:
+Here are the key points that usually go into a good one-pager:

 • A quick intro to your business or idea